High Frequency Spectrum of Primordial Gravitational Waves: Gravitational wave spectrum in concrete models

 \section{Gravitational wave spectrum in concrete models}

 In this section we calculate the primordial GW spectrum, especially focusing on the high frequency tail, based on the formalism developed in the previous section.
-We do not much care about the consistency of the scalar spectral index and the tensor-to-scalar ratio with cosmological observations~\cite{Planck:2018vyg}, since it is not difficult to (slightly) modify the inflaton potential in order to make the model consistent with observations, while not affecting the dynamics around/after the end of inflation.
-In order to calculate $\Omega_{\rm GW}(f)$, we will take $T_{\rm R} = 10^{10}$\,{\rm GeV} in this section.
+We do not much care about the consistency of the scalar spectral index and the tensor-to-scalar ratio with cosmological observations~\cite{Planck:2018vyg}, since it is not difficult to (slightly) modify the inflaton potential in order to make the model consistent with observations, while not affecting the dynamics around/after the end of inflation~\cite{Nakayama:2013jka,Nakayama:2013txa}.
+In order to calculate $\Omega_{\rm GW}(f)$, we will take $T_{\rm R} = 10^{10}$\,{\rm GeV} as a representative value in this section.
+One can convert the results to the case of higher/lower $T_{\rm R}$ by using the formula in Sec.~\ref{sec:rough} and \ref{sec:temp}.